aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who throws dirt is losing ground.
+> 🥠 May you someday be carbon neutral.

-Last update: Thu Jan  2 05:08:41 2025
+Last update: Fri Jan  3 05:08:39 2025

 ### Let's play! 🎮